 Once all of your documents are evaluated by the police case worker, the police will contact you to let you know whether or not your application has been approved.
 However, don’t hang your hat on getting a call.
 You may want to periodically follow up in person to check the status.

 Upon approval, return to the police station where the application was submitted.
 At this time, you’ll be asked to provide a passport photo and pay the application fee.

 Providing your passport photo

 The passport photo must be 3 x 3.5 cm.
 As the standard passport photo sizes and standards vary by country, it is possible that photos brought with you from another country will not work.
 If you are unsure of the size, there is typically a photo shop near each main police station that will take your picture and provide photos that meet the guidelines for Croatia.
-For a package of passport photos, the cost ranges from 50 to 100 kuna.
+For a package of passport photos, the cost ranges from 7 to 14 euros.

 Paying the visa application fee

 The application fee will also vary depending on the type of application you have submitted and your nationality.
 The fee should have been presented to you at the very beginning of your application process as it is stated on the requirements document the police provides.